 The following methods are used by NYU to identify, separately code, and monitor Unallowable Costs:

-- NYU provides separate accounts within the University’s financial system (see Resource: Identifying Unallowable Costs under Cost Accounting Standards (CAS) 505, OMB Circular A-21).
+- NYU provides separate accounts within the University’s financial system (see Resource: Identifying Unallowable Costs under Cost Accounting Standards (CAS) 505, OMB Uniform Guidance.

-- Principal Investigator's (PI's) and their staff monitor award expenditures to ensure unallowable costs are identified and separately coded.
+- It is the responsibility of the Principal Investigators (PI’s) and their staffs to monitor award expenditures to ensure that unallowable costs are identified and separately coded.

 - At award closing, Sponsored Programs Administration (SPA) Financial Analysts review expenses.